Everest: Jamie McAnsh climbs to base camp on crutches

 "There were times on this challenge where I didn't think I was going to make it," he said.

 "I was absolutely exhausted.
-It's been an emotional time," Jamie told BBC Radio Wales Breakfast:
+It's been an emotional time," Jamie told BBC Radio Wales Breakfast, adding he "had a bit of a cry".

-"It didn't really hit me that I had done it until the next day."
+"It didn't really hit me that I had done it until the next day.
+I sat on a rock and looked over Everest and the Himalayan mountains and that was the moment it really struck home I'd achieved a lifelong dream."

-On 6 January 2014, Jamie went to bed "as normal," but woke up the next morning paralysed from the waist down after rupturing his spine in his sleep.
+On 6 January 2014, Jamie went to bed "as normal", but woke up the next morning paralysed from the waist down after rupturing his spine in his sleep.

 It took another 13 months for Jamie to be diagnosed with CRPS, which has no cure but often gradually improves over time.